mabels/developers-paradise/README.md

 # developers-paradise
-A docker-container which should full all needs of a modern developer
+A docker-container which should fullfill all needs of a modern developer